cmcb-warwick/VolumeFinder/README.md

 Each cell/movie is analysed as a separate pxp.
 Use [SummaryPXP.ipf](https://github.com/quantixed/VolumeFinder/blob/master/SummaryPXP.ipf) to make a summary report of all your data.

+####Extra code

 A little tool called `checkAxis.ipf` was developed to help visualise and correct spindle axis.
 This is not intended for general use.

+A toy called `SimulateEllipses.ipf` was developed to model idealised spindles as ellipsoid tangents.